tazzben/process-tutoring/README.md

 ## The Setting File

-The settings.json file indicates the default target spreadsheet, the data range, cancel range, id range, and if there is a custom spreadsheet for some users.
+The settings.json file indicates the Calendly token, the default target spreadsheet, the data range, cancel range, id range, and if there is a custom spreadsheet for some users.
 The file is relatively self explanatory.

 ## Creating a Google Cloud Function